 Brand marketing – how to build a strong brand

 The strategies employed by monster B2C brands can’t help SMEs.
-Your audiences are different.
-Your resources are different.
-Your priorities are different.
+Your audiences, resources and priorities are different.
 If SMEs could learn from Apple, it would be from the Apple of 1979, not 2019.

 Step One in any SME’s brand journey is hard: an acknowledgement that you have weak brand value.